-- · the inability of Varex's stockholders to call a special meeting; - the inability of Varex's stockholders to act without a meeting of stockholders; - rules regarding how stockholders may present proposals or nominate directors for election at stockholder meetings; - the right of Varex's board of directors to issue preferred stock without stockholder approval; and, - the ability of Varex's directors, and not stockholders, to fill vacancies on Varex's board of directors.
+- the inability of Varex's stockholders to call a special meeting; - the inability of Varex's stockholders to act without a meeting of stockholders; - · rules regarding how stockholders may present proposals or nominate directors for election at stockholder meetings; - the right of Varex's board of directors to issue preferred stock without stockholder approval; and, - the ability of Varex's directors, and not stockholders, to fill vacancies on Varex's board of directors.

 In addition, because Varex did not elect to be exempt from Section 203 of the Delaware General Corporation Law (the "DGCL"), this provision could also delay or prevent a change of control that stockholders may favor.
-Section 203 provides that, subject to limited exceptions, persons that acquire, or who are affiliated with a person that acquires, more than 15% of the outstanding voting stock of a Delaware corporation (an "interested stockholder") shall not engage in any business combination with that corporation, including by merger, consolidation, or acquisitions of additional shares, for a three-year period following the date on which the person became an interested stockholder, unless: (1) prior to such time, the board of directors of such corporation approved either the business combination or the transaction that resulted in the stockholder becoming an interested stockholder; (2) upon consummation of the transaction that resulted in the stockholder owned at least 85% of the voting stock of such corporation and authorized at a meeting of stockholders by the affirmative vote of at least two-thirds of the outstanding voting stock of such corporation not owned by the interested stockholder.
+Section 203 provides that, subject to limited exceptions, persons that acquire, or who are affiliated with a person that acquires, more than 15% of the outstanding voting stock of a Delaware corporation (an "interested stockholder") shall not engage in any business combination with that corporation, including by merger, consolidation, or acquisitions of additional shares, for a three-year period following the date on which the person became an interested stockholder, unless: (1) prior to such time, the board of directors of such corporation approved either the business combination or the transaction that resulted in the stockholder becoming an interested stockholder; (2) upon consummation of the transaction that resulted in the stockholder becoming an interested stockholder owned at least 85% of the voting stock of such corporation at the time the transaction commenced; or (3) on or subsequent to such time the business combination is approved by the board of directors of such corporation and authorized at a meeting of stockholders by the affirmative vote of at least two-thirds of the outstanding voting stock of such corporation not owned by the interested stockholder.